MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 ---
 title: Configure Copilot and AI capabilities
-description: This article explains how to get a Copilot trial version of Business Central and enable Copilot on an environment.
+description: This article explains how to enable Copilot on an environment.
 author: jswymer
 ms.author: jswymer
 ms.reviewer: jswymer